Ikuro Abe, The University of Tokyo, Japan

 Timm Maier studied Biochemistry at the University of Tübingen, Germany, and completed his Doctorate in Structural Biology with Wolfram Saenger at Freie Universität, Berlin, Germany, in 2003.
 Timm Maier then moved as a Postdoc to the lab of Nenad Ban at ETH Zurich, Switzerland, where he was promoted to a team leader and lecturer position in 2006.
 In 2011, Timm Maier moved to the Biozentrum of the University of Basel as tenure track Assistant Professor and is Associate Professor of Structural Biology at Biozentrum since 2016.
 He and his team are best known for structural studies on giant multienzymes, in particular fatty acid and polyketide synthases, as well as on metabolic regulation and mTOR complexes.

-Martin Schmeing, McGill, Canada
+Martin Schmeing, McGill University, Canada

 Martin performed graduate research with Tom Steitz at Yale University, studying the architecture and mechanism of the large ribosomal subunit.
 He then performed postdoctoral training at the LMB, Cambridge, with Venki Ramakrishnan, using cryo-EM and X-ray crystallography to investigate initiation and elongation of translation.
 Martin established his own laboratory at McGill University in 2010, where he studies nonribosomal peptide synthetases (NRPSs).
 Two aspects of particular focus of the group’s NRPS research are the catalytic event which links substrate building blocks into peptide products, and the manner in which these enzymes’ domains and modules work together in a complicated and productive catalytic cycle.
 Martin is currently an Associate Professor of the Department of Biochemistry, the Director of the McGill Centre for Structural Biology, an Associate Director of the McGill Facility for EM Research and the Canada Research Chair in Macromolecular Machines.